 Out of season is SO different to summer!
-Yes the café-bars are open because everyone needs caffeine and there’s a couple of restaurants open, but there is not much going on Korcula, except sleeping!
-Oh and some working of course 🙂
+Yes the café-bars are open because everyone needs coffee and there’s a couple of restaurants open, but there is not much going on Korcula, except sleeping!

 Our advice – Ultimately the decision when to visit to Korcula is your personal choice and no doubt shaped by cost considerations, work or family commitments.
 Korcula Island offers something throughout the year, so make sure you pick a time when you’re going to get the best experience of the island.

 If you would like to join scheduled tours, visit museums or wineries, these things are best done in the mid or high season.

 - Many activity providers start from May and finish around October (depending on the tour their offer and the weather).